Open Access Dissertation

 This research lays the foundation for accurate and meaningful autonomous computer assistance in a surgical arena by creating a gesture library from a detailed Hierarchical Task Analysis.
 The results of this research will improve the surgeon-robot interface and enhance surgery performance.
 The classes used will eliminate human machine miscommunication by using an understandable and structured class library based on a Hierarchical Task Analysis.
 By enabling a robot to understand surgeon actions, intelligent contextual-based assistance could be provide to the surgeon by the robot.

 Limitations of this research included the small participant sample size used for this research which resulted in high subtask execution variability.
 Future work will include a larger participant population to address this limitation.
 Additionally, a Hidden Markov Model will be incorporated into the classification process to help increase the classification accuracy.
 Finally, a closer investigation of vestigial techniques will be conducted to study the effect of past learned laparoscopic techniques, which are no longer necessary in the robotic-assisted laparoscopic surgery arena.

 Golenberg, Lavie Pinchas, "Task Analysis, Modeling, And Automatic Identification Of Elemental Tasks In Robot-Assisted Laparoscopic Surgery" (2010).
 Wayne State University Dissertations.
-Paper 140.
+140.